 2015 – Eroded Sunken Garden statues of the Greek gods are replaced by statues depicting the four seasons.

-2015 – Wedding tent is relocated to the other side of the Rose Garden with enhancements to the area in memory of Richard Martin, Sr.
+2015 – The Rose Garden area is enlarged with enhancements to the area in memory of Richard Martin, Sr.